mouund/v8s/README.md

 This project will deploy a "real" K8s cluster with one controleplane and two workers hosted in ubuntu VMs in Vbox.
 Really handy to test some K8s related stuff.
 Technically:
-* CNI: Cilium with IPsec encryption, traffic is encrypted only for pod traffic inter nodes.
+* CNI: Cilium with wireguard encryption, traffic is encrypted only for pod traffic inter nodes.
 * Container runtime: runc
 * Container engine: containerd